 In exploring the moment hidden in the shift and spending some time there…staying…we allow for memories and feelings to emerge…to reveal themselves to the dreamer.
 In recovering her soul capacity to feel her feelings…all of them…she recovers the lost and forgotten parts of herself…and dream by dream she heals into her wholeness.

-Mary Jo Heyen is a Natural Dreamwork practitioner working with dream clients either in person, phone or Skype.
+Mary Jo Heyen is a certified Natural Dreamwork practitioner working with dream clients either in person, phone or video conference.
 You can read more about her work at www.maryjoheyen.com.